Kirsta Benedetti

 Founder

-When Kirsta and her husband moved back to the United States in 2012, she met an Egyptian woman who had lived on Riverview Drive for many years.
+When Kirsta and her husband moved back to the United States in 2012, Kirsta met an Egyptian woman who had lived on Riverview Drive for many years.
 This woman told Kirsta of the many struggles she and other immigrants at Riverview face—the men working long hours and the women living in isolation, limited by the lack of transportation and English competence.

-A few years later, Kirsta met Bruce Bernard, the owner of many Riverview apartments, who wished to invest in the neighborhood on a more personal level.
+A few years later, Kirsta met Bruce Bernard, the owner of many Riverview apartments, who wished to serve the neighborhood on a more personal level.
 Through Bruce, Kirsta connected with a small group of people with the same vision, discussing ways to help and eventually proposing the creation of a resource center in the heart of the neighborhood.
 This group then became the official board and filed to be registered as a non-profit with 501c3 status.
-In 2015 Bruce agreed to let the the team rent one of his apartments and two extra rooms to use for the center, thus beginning the journey of building what became the Riverview International Center.
+Bruce agreed to let the team rent one of his apartments and two extra rooms to use for the center, thus beginning the journey of building what became the Riverview International Center.